renpy/renpy/sphinx/source/store_variables.rst

     set to False during the splashscreen, and is ignored when in the main menu.

+.. var:: default_mouse

+    This is undefined by default.
+If defined, and if :var:`config.mouse` is set at game startup, this is a key that is used to look up a mouse cursor in config.mouse when the current cursor does not exist, or is the default.

 .. var:: _dismiss_pause = True

     If True, the player can dismiss pauses and transitions.